Audio4Linux/JDSP4Linux/README.md

 #### 2. Bass boost filter type?

-A: Effect has 3 options to boost low frequency band, IIR based is obsoleted, equalizer already do the job.
+A: Effect has 2 options to boost low frequency band, IIR based is obsoleted, equalizer already do the job.

    Filtering is work on convolution basis.
-When user change the bass boost parameter, engine will compute new low pass filter(with gain) impulse response.
+When user change the bass boost parameter, engine will compute new low pass filter(with gain) impulse response using firls(Function ported from Matlab).

-   4094/8190 order FIR filter should work on all frequency listed on options, 1022 order should work well above 80Hz.
+   2048/4096 order FIR filter should work on all frequency listed on options.

 #### 3. What is convolver?